CalyxOS/calyxos.org/README.md

 By adding links in this way, the links will still be valid even if you move the 'install' page to a different path in the page hierarchy.

-## Auto update firmware download links

-Add this to a crontab:

-    0 * * * * cd /var/www/calyxos && rake update-releases > /dev/null 2>&1 && rake build > /dev/null 2>&1
+## Deployment

+The 'master' branch of this git repository is automatically deployed to <https://calyxos.org>

+The 'dev' branch of this git repository is automatically deployed to <https://calyxos.gitlab.io/calyxos.org/>

 ## Development

-Development is done on [Gerrit](https://review.calyxos.org/q/project:CalyxOS%252Fcalyxos.org)
+Development is done on [Gerrit](https://review.calyxos.org/q/project:CalyxOS%252Fcalyxos.org) - for more details see the [contribution guide](https://calyxos.org/development/gerrit/)

-A staging version of the website can be viewed on [GitLab](https://calyxos.gitlab.io/calyxos.org/)
+The 'dev' branch is used for development, and 'master' is considered the stable branch.

+Changes must first go the 'dev' branch, after which they can be cherry-picked or merged into 'master' as desired.

 ## External Sources